-Hanoi - The first Hanoi Grand Prix will kick off a "long-term partnership", Formula One boss Chase Carey said on Wednesday as he confirmed plans to expand motorsport's premier championship in Asia.
+The first Hanoi Grand Prix will be staged in 2020, Formula 1 boss Chase Carey confirmed on Wednesday as he laid out plans to expand motorsport's premier championship in Asia.

-Vietnam announced last week it will stage the race in its communist capital from April 2020, becoming only the third Southeast Asian nation to host the Formula One after Malaysia and Singapore.
+Vietnam announced last week it will host the race in its communist capital from April 2020, becoming only the third Southeast Asian nation to host the F1 after Malaysia and Singapore.

-"We're very proud to be announcing this race," Carey told reporters in Hanoi as details of the event were unveiled.
+"We're very proud to be announcing this race in 2020," Carey told reporters in Hanoi as details of the event were unveiled.

-Carey said the decision to host the race in Hanoi was part of Formula One's strategy to move into markets where it hopes to groom a new generation of fans - and boost revenues.
+Carey said the decision to hold the race in Hanoi was part of F1's strategy to move into markets where it hopes to groom a new generation of fans - and boost revenues.

-"We plan for this to be a long-term agreement, and we intend for this to be a long-term partnership," Carey said.
+"We plan for this to be a long-term agreement, and we intend for this to be a long-term partnership," he added.

-"The race is also an important part of our broader strategy to grow our sport in Asia, and clearly Vietnam is a driving force for the growth in Asia," he added.
+"The race is also an important part of our broader strategy to grow our sport in Asia, and clearly Vietnam is a driving force for the growth in Asia."

-Hanoi municipal government chairman Nguyen Duc Chung said a 10-year contract for the day race had been signed with Formula One, with an opportunity to discuss extensions from year eight.
+Hanoi municipal government chairman Nguyen Duc Chung said the contract signed was for 10 years, with an opportunity to start discussing extensions in year eight.

-The 5.6 kilometre (3.5 mile) track will include existing roads and portions that have yet to be built, according to a press release from the Hanoi Municipal People's Committee.
+The 5.6km track will include existing roads and portions that have yet to be built, according to a press release from the Hanoi Municipal People's Committee.

-The race will be held near the national stadium, after authorities initially considered staging it by Hoan Kiem lake near Hanoi's chaotic Old Quarter.
+The day race will be held near the national stadium, after initially considering hosting it near Hoan Kiem lake near Hanoi's chaotic Old Quarter.